hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts.md

   sponsor/owner such as Google's [Go Programming language](https://go.dev/) and HashiCorp's [Terraform](https://www.terraform.io/).
 - :heavy_multiplication_x: Open source projects with structured sponsorship models that resemble paid services.
-For example, features that are unlocked via donation such as [LetsEncrypt](https://letsencrypt.org/sponsors/)'s quota limit which can only be raised via donation.
+Some examples include unlocking essential features, increasing quotas, and so forth via donation or payment tiers.
 - :heavy_multiplication_x: "up-sell" or "upgrade to pro" or "free trial" model projects that resemble a paid service such as [pfSense Community Edition](https://www.pfsense.org/download/) or [Wolfram